sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/2000 - api-tutorial-async-1.md

 Retrieve extraction
 ----

- To retrieve the extraction results for the sample PDF, you have two options:
+ To retrieve the extraction results for the sample document, you have two options:

 - Use the `/documents` endpoint.
 See the following steps.
 - Use a webhook.
 See [Try a webhook](doc:api-tutorial-webhook).